CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 #### The API stack

-is composed of an AWS Lambda function thtat retrieves an image from a web server and stores that image in an Amazon Simple Storage Service Bucket
+is composed of an AWS Lambda function that retreives an image from a web server and stores that image in an Amazon Simple Storage Service Bucket

 <img src="/images/posts/image-recognition-design/system_design_2.png" alt="api stack" title="api stack"  />

 The Lambda function is invoked by the user through an API hosted on Amazon API Gateway.
-When an image is stored in the S3 bucket an event notification places a messag into an Amazon Simple Notification Service (Amazon SNS) topic.
+When an image is stored in the S3 bucket an event notification places a message into an Amazon Simple Notification Service (Amazon SNS) topic.

 The SNS topic then delivers the message to a subscriber Amazon Simple Queue Service (Amazon SQS) queue.

-Before diving into the recognition stack, lets summarize the Amazon Rekognition technology.
+Before diving into the recognition stack, let's summarize the Amazon Rekognition technology.

 ---

 #### AWS Rekognition

 makes it easy to add image and video analysis to applications.
-The service can identify people, scenes, objects, text and activities.
+The service can identify people, scenes, objects, text, and activities.
 It can detect inappropriate content.
 It can detect analyze and compare faces for a wide variety of user verification, people counting, and public safety use cases. based on amazon deep learning technology

 ##### Key benefits

-- Simple integration via easy to use apis.
+- Simple integration via easy-to-use apis.
 No machine learning expertise required.
-- Fully managed and provides consistent response times even as request volume increases to tens millions of requests
+- Fully managed and provides consistent response times even as request volume increases to tens of millions of requests.
-- It is continually learning from new data
+- It is continually learning from new data.
-- Batch and real time analysis
+- Batch and real-time analysis

-  - video streaming using Amazon kinesis video streams can be analyzed in real time.
+  - Video streaming using Amazon Kinesis video streams can be analyzed in real time.
-  - images can be analyzed as they are uploaded to amazon s3
+  - Images can be analyzed as they are uploaded to Amazon S3.
-  - for large jobs images and videos can be analyzed in batches
+  - For large jobs images and videos can be analyzed in batches.

-- low cost
+- Low cost
-  - only pay for the number of images or minutes of videos you analyze and face data you store for verification.
+  - Only pay for the number of images or minutes of videos you analyze, and face data you store for verification.
-- easily integrate face based verification into new or existing applications
+- Easily integrate face based verification into new or existing applications.

 ##### Key Features

-- identify thousands of objects, scenes, and activities
+- Identify thousands of objects, scenes, and activities
-- capture pathing in videos - example: analyze athlete movement for post game analysis
+- Capture pathing in videos - example: analyze athlete movement for post game analysis
-- facial recognition fast and accurate with the ability to search a private repository of face images
+- Facial recognition is fast and accurate, with the ability to search a private repository of face images
-- crowd mode face detection can detect and analyze up to 100 faces in a single image
+- Crowd mode face detection can detect and analyze up to 100 faces in a single image
-- identify potentially unsafe or inappropriate content across images and videos
+- Identify potentially unsafe or inappropriate content across images and videos
-- control content via moderation levels
+- Control content via moderation levels
-- facial analysis - demographic data, emotions, gender, age, general attributes like eyes open or glasses
+- Facial analysis - demographic data, emotions, gender, age, general attributes like eyes open or glasses
-- celebrity recognition identify well known people in image libraries
+- Celebrity recognition identifies well-known people in image libraries
-- recognize text from real world images such as street names, products, and license plates.
+- Recognize text from real world images such as street names, products, and license plates

 ---